Realities of Insulation v Ventilation v Air conditioning

 It’s corresponding performance during the summer months comes with a plus minus effect, in that the greater the amount of insulation, the greater the storage potential, therefore the building will take longer to purge itself of the heat load during the evening cycle.

-Various entities including govt. based organisations will attempt to suggest that insulation will provide all the necessary comfort levels desirable but disappear into the wilderness when asked to show their rationale, or attempt to change the narrative.
+Various entities including govt. based organisations will attempt to suggest that insulation will provide all the necessary comfort levels desirable but disappear into the wilderness when asked to show their rationale, or they attempt to change the narrative.

 The reality is that there is no advantage without a corresponding disadvantage and anyone advising differently should be questioned as to rationale.